Hi! Welcome to my Indoor Garden Ideas round-up post!

 Make sure you don’t use all of the basil that’s on the plant.
 And you will want to put the root clump in a glass of water, changing it out every day.
 Once the roots have filled the entire cup, then you are going to transition to dirt.

 So each and every sprig will need its own dirt.
 And then once you do that, we’ll have to then transition to outside.
-Join me on our next video as we root a pineapple.
+Join me in the next lesson as we root a pineapple.

 Rooting a Pineapple Indoors

 Our #4 indoor gardening idea helps you grow a pineapple plant from the top of your pineapple (in any climate!).

 Pineapples take a while to grow, but they are truly fascinating plants that are worth the time and effort.
 And, you’re starting the plant from something you’d normally throw away or compost.
 Win!
 It’s the perfect way to use a pineapple after making a beautiful fruit basket or homemade sweet and sour chicken.

 You’ll need the top of a pineapple, some rooting hormone, a fresh cup of water, and a bit of time.
 Eventually, you’ll need some dirt and a pot to put the pineapple outside.